Cruachan (band): History

-Cruachan reformed in January 1999 and after signing a recording deal with Hammerheart Records, they released the second album The Middle Kingdom in 2000.
-By this time, the band had dropped the black metal style in favor of a more traditional metal sound.
-They also expanded the roster by inviting guest vocalist Karen Gilligan to be a full-fledged member of the group.
-Their subsequent album Folk-Lore was co-produced by Shane MacGowan of The Pogues fame.
-Shane MacGowan also contributed vocals to two covers of traditional Irish songs, "Spancill Hill" and "Ride On".
-The latter was released as a single and the band experienced a small taste of commercial success when it entered the Irish charts.
+Cruachan reformed in January 1999, and after signing with Hammerheart Records, they released second album The Middle Kingdom in 2000.
+By this time, the band dropped black metal for a traditional metal sound.
+They invited guest vocalist Karen Gilligan to join permanently.
+Their subsequent album, Folk-Lore, was co-produced by Shane MacGowan of The Pogues.
+MacGowan contributed vocals to two covers of traditional Irish songs, "Spancill Hill" and "Ride On".
+The latter was released as a single, and the band experienced commercial success when it entered the Irish charts.